 Simply put, when building a brand, keep in mind who exactly you are trying to reach.
 Tailor your mission and message to meet their specific needs.

 Get specific.
-Figure out detailed behaviors and lifestyle of your consumers.
+Figure out detailed behaviours and lifestyle of your consumers.

 To add on that, the right audience is obtained through conducting a market analysis – gathering enough data to learn what you need to know to reach your target effectively.